-Because by knowing what the stages of puberty in girls are (or children with a female body), you can at least be prepared for what changes will be happening to your daughter.
-And prepare your daughter by talking about them before they even happen.
+Because by knowing what the stages of puberty in girls are (or children with a female body), you can at least be prepared for what changes will be happening to them.
+And prepare your child by talking about them before they even happen.

 When we look at breaking puberty up into stages of development, we are often talking about the Tanner Scale.
 A British paediatric endocrinologist, James Tanner, developed the Tanner Scale in the mid-1900’s to measure the stages of sexual development during puberty.

 The Tanner Scale is still used today.
-Although puberty starts earlier in girls today, the sequence of changes that happen in girls is unchanged.
+Although puberty starts earlier in females today, the sequence of changes that happen in female bodies is unchanged.

-And don't forget that the timing of when these changes will happen to your daughter vary.
-Some girls can be earlier or later than others.
+And don’t forget that the timing of when these changes will happen to your child vary.
+Some kids can be earlier or later than others.

 So what are the stages of puberty in girls?
 Or kids with a female body?

 PS I have tried to keep this post jargon-free but I have used the correct names for the private parts of the body ie the genitals.
 This article talks about the importance of using the correct terms when talking to kids about their private parts of their body.

 (approximately between the ages of 8 and 11)

-So what can you expect with the first of the stages of puberty in girls?
+So what can you expect with the first of the stages of puberty in females?

 The body will start to release hormones that will trigger the changes to start happening.
 The main hormone for females is estrogen.
 It will begin to surge in your child’s body, making their ovaries grow much larger, but no changes can yet be seen outside their body.

-You may notice a slight growth spurt where her hips and thighs begin to grow wider and slightly more rounded.
+You may notice a slight growth spurt where their hips and thighs begin to grow wider and slightly more rounded.

 (approximately between 8 and 14)

-So what can you expect with the second of the stages of puberty in girls?
+So what can you expect with the second of the stages of puberty in females?